Six Top Tips For Retaining A Happy Workforce

 Once you’ve recruited an employee and invested your time in getting them up to speed with how you run your business you need to keep them!
 Why?
 Because firstly, you don’t want to keep repeating the cost and time spent in recruiting them and secondly, having a well-trained and happy workforce means you can be confident that the standards you have set will remain high and therefore your customers will be happy.

-When I ask owners of smaller businesses what benefits they offer their employees they tend to real off the statutory entitlements such as holidays, sick pay and maternity rights and then stick.
+When I ask owners of smaller businesses what benefits they offer their employees they tend to recite the statutory entitlements such as holidays, sick pay and maternity rights and then stick.
 Depending on the products and services offered some offer discounts to employees and even family members.

 But what else can you do to reward your employees for their hard work and loyalty over the last few difficult years?
 You can add a benefit or two into your employee entitlements.